-The quickest way to ruin a good egg hunt is to either leave the eggs in plain site or to run ahead of a child and find the egg first and just handing them the egg!
+The quickest way to ruin a good egg hunt is to either leave the eggs in plain site or to run ahead of a child, find the eggs first and just hand them the egg!
 How dull would life be if there wasn’t anything to discover, treasures to be found or the joy of exploring?

 This same principle applies to great questions!
-Questions are about exploration and discovery and, on the flip side, when we discover the answer there is a sense of ownership and value for what we discovered.
+Questions are about exploration and discovery.
+When we discover the answer there is also a sense of ownership and value for what we discovered.

 Discovery and Connection

 Questions are one of the greatest tools to building relationship and connection.
 How so?

 - Questions show interest and concern for someone.

 - Questions show a desire to learn or be in someone else’s world.

 - Questions communicate value and honor.
 When we don’t ever ask what someone thinks or feels we are sub-consciously communicating that we don’t value their thoughts, feelings or input.

 - How do you get to know someone?
 A romantic interest?
 In the early stages of an important relationship, you probably spent time asking each other questions about their thoughts and perspectives.
 We are learning about that person because we want to know them more.

 - Questions and asking provide places of vulnerability to grow in relationship by giving and receiving of information or things.